Visyond/website-hugo/site/content/solutions/pevc.md

 WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 infoBlockFirst:
   - benefitsList:
+      - text: Instantly identify errors and their root cause
+      - text: 'Understand spreadsheet structure, detect errors and anomalies'
       - text: >-
-          Collaborate on spreadsheets and analyses, and know who contributed what, when and why
-      - text: >-
-          Create, compare and analyze scenarios on-the-fly without depending on experts
-      - text: >-
-          Instantly visualize the impact of important business drivers in self-service mode
+          Control information flow by sharing only specific parts of your projects
       - text: Prevent version chaos and see history of changes
-      - text: Reduce risk of errors and architectural changes in the model
-      - text: 'Understand spreadsheet structure, detect errors and anomalies'
-    descr: "Have **complete control over your energy projects at every step of the way** and ensure data security, correctness and integrity of your models, identify errors, track changes, and document the information flows.\r\n<br><br>\r\nEmpower collaborative self-service planning, budgeting, forecasting and automated analytics without the fear of deleting or changing your collaborators’ work. \r\n<br><br>\r\nInstantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, anywhere you are.\r\n"
+    descr: "Quickly check correctness of spreadsheets provided by portfolio companies, and improve the quality of your investment decisions by insuring that you take action based on accurate, up-to-date numbers and audited, error-free financial models.<br><br>\r\nHave complete control over your projects at every step of the way and ensure data security, correctness and integrity of your models, identify errors, track changes, and document the information flows.\r"
     files:
       - descr: >-
           Instantly visualize the impact of important business drivers with